Vail Resort Guide

 And Finally...

-If you are trying to keep to a budget we really recommend staying in Breckenridge and hiring a SUV to explore Vail and the other surrounding resorts.
-Alternatively, if you have flexibility as to when you travel then before the 21st December and after the 1st April, you get great early and late season snowfall and won’t be paying the premium high season prices.
+If you are trying to keep to a budget we really recommend staying in Breckenridge and hiring an SUV to explore Vail and the other surrounding resorts.
+Alternatively, if you have flexibility as to when you travel then before 21 December and after 01 April, you get great early and late season snowfall and won’t be paying the premium high season prices.

 Maps